 Back to glossary

-A federal-state partnership that provides low-cost health insurance to children in families who earn too much to qualify for Medicaid but cannot afford private insurance.
+A federal-state partnership that provides low-cost health insurance to children in families who earn too much to qualify for Medicaid but cannot afford.

 Also known as